-When you need a translation from or into the written Chinese language, it’s important to specify which of the two character sets will be used.
-Are you using traditional or simplified Chinese?
+When you need a translation from or into the written Chinese language, it’s important to specify which of the two character sets will be used: traditional or simplified.

 These two writing systems are related but not interchangeable, so you need to make sure the proper one is utilized.

 By doing so, you can receive the best translation possible from a translator well-versed in the appropriate type of Chinese script.